johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 By adjusting the min-ada-value setting, the maximum permissible UTXO size (the total of the sizes of all UTXO entries) is implicitly modified.
 The limitation prevents the Cardano ledger from going above a specific size in this manner.
 A ledger without size restrictions is prone to becoming overburdened with data to the point that users will be unable to process it (or operate a node) on devices that satisfy the required node criteria.

-There is more detail in the documentation on the ‘ada-only’ case, ‘min-ada-value’ calculation and with worked examples.
+There is more detail in the documentation[^59] on the ‘ada-only’ case, ‘min-ada-value’ calculation and with worked examples.

 **Native Assets in the wild**